-Do you need a renter for a property in Boston?
+Do you need a tenant for a property in Boston?

 We don't just find tenants.
 We find good tenants.

-The key to great rental property management is great tenants.
-Nesbitt Realty rarely has problems with tenants that we place.
+The key to good rental property management is great renters.
+Nesbitt Realty rarely has difficulties with renters that we place.

-Nesbitt Realty has experience with unreasonable renters because we've inherited issues from property owners who selected their own renters, or from owners who have brought us renters from other property managers.
+Nesbitt Realty has experience with difficult tenants because we've inherited difficulties from real estate investors who selected their own renters, or from property owners who have brought us tenants from other rental management companies.

 The key to discovering a good tenant is starting with an understanding of the criteria that describes a good